yash49/Contactless-Attendance-System/README.md

 Now, run both app, monitoring and admin, show face in monitoring you will get realtime update in admin app without refresh.

-### At last, we thank ingenium team to give us such opportunity and proper guidenace to develop this idea.